-Perioperative hypothermia is by far the most common thermal consequence of anesthesia.
-Because of the effect anesthesia has on the thermoregulatory system, intraoperative temperature monitoring is essential to help detect significant core temperature changes.
-People having surgery under regional or general anesthesia are at risk of developing hypothermia, which can occur before, during and after surgery.
+Perioperative hypothermia is by far the most common thermal consequence of anaesthesia.
+Because of the effect anaesthesia has on the thermoregulatory system, intraoperative temperature monitoring is essential to help detect significant core temperature changes.
+People having surgery under regional or general anaesthesia are at risk of developing hypothermia, which can occur before, during and after surgery.